MyTooliT/ICOc/Documentation/Tutorials.md

 icon measure
 ```

-By default the command will collect streaming data for 10 seconds for the first measurement channel and print the result in JSON format.
+By default the command will collect streaming data for 10 seconds for the first measurement channel and store the data as `Measurement.hdf5` in the current working directory.
 You can change the default measurement duration using the option `-t`/`--time`.
 For example to collect measurement data for 1.5 seconds from the STH with the name `Test-STH` use the command:

 ```sh
 icon measure -t 1.5 -n Test-STH